Winemaking Articles and Info

 Wine MagnetOur popular quick reference magnet reminds you how much yeast to add, how many ppm of Free SO2 you need, and how to adjust your Total Acidity.

-Wine country isn’t just for professionals.
-Thousands of amateurs make great wine at home every year and so can you.
+Making wine from grapes isn’t just for professionals.
+Thousands of amateurs succeed with home wine fermentation every year and so can you.
 Being rooted in the heart of wine country gives us unique access to knowledge and products for home winemaking.
 We have been at it for over 30 years and we are still in the forefront of the fermentation movement.
 Today, we are extremely well qualified and fully equipped to help you achieve success in your new hobby.
 We have designed this website to help you find all the products you need and the information that you want.
 Wine making is easy and fun.
 You’ll see!

 Our location in Sonoma County has kept us in constant contact with grape growers and winemakers who have shared their expertise with us.
 Let us bring award winning winemaking to you.